-Currently, I serve on the Secretariat and Global Team of the Local Public Sector Alliance, coordinating knowledge-sharing and policy dialogue within the Asia Working Group and the Inclusive Governance & Local Democracy thematic group.
-I also contribute to comparative research on subnational governance structures and functions across Asia.
+Currently, I serve on the Secretariat and Global Team of the Local Public Sector Alliance, where I support knowledge exchange and policy dialogue across global and regional platforms.
+In this role, I coordinate the Asia Working Group and the Inclusive Governance & Local Democracy thematic group, facilitating research-driven discussions and collaboration among practitioners, researchers, and policy actors.

-I hold dual Master’s degrees in International Development Policy from Duke University (as a Rotary Peace Fellow) and in Applied Social Psychology from Royal Holloway, University of London. and I am a Research in Color Foundation mentee.
+I hold dual Master’s degrees in International Development Policy from Duke University, where I was a Rotary Peace Fellow, and in Applied Social Psychology from Royal Holloway, University of London.
+I am also a Research in Color Foundation mentee, an experience that has shaped my approach to research rigor, reflexivity, and positionality.

 Journey as a Rotary Peace Fellow: Limabenla Jamir, Class 17 (2018-2020) (2023)